lambdaclass/cairo-vm/docs/python_vm/README.md

 This initializer is then used to create a MemoryDict, which is stored as the CairoRunner's `relocated_memory`.
 Then the trace is relocated by calling `relocate_trace` on the vm's trace, the segment offsets, and the program's prime.
 This returns a new trace entry with the relocated fp, pc, and ap of each trace entry.
 Then iterates over the builtin runners, and relocates their internal values (if applicable).
-After this relocation, each address whould be an Int instead of a RelocatableValue.
+After this relocation, each address would be an Int instead of a RelocatableValue.

 ## [`print_output`](https://github.com/starkware-libs/cairo-lang/blob/b614d1867c64f3fb2cf4a4879348cfcf87c3a5a7/src/starkware/cairo/lang/vm/cairo_runner.py#L653)